Dave Mustaine: Personal life

 Mustaine married Pamela Anne Casselberry in 1991.
 They have two children together: Justis Mustaine (born 1992), who also plays the guitar and has appeared in several local theatrical productions, and Electra Mustaine (born 1998), who is pursuing a career in country music.
 As of 2014, they live in Nashville, Tennessee.
+In 2023 Mustaine became a grandfather when his granddaughter Georgette was born.

 Health

 In 2011, Mustaine said that his neck and spine condition, known as stenosis, was caused by many years of headbanging.

 On June 17, 2019, Mustaine announced that he had been diagnosed with throat cancer, and on January 31, 2020, during a Megadeth concert, he announced that he was now cancer free.

+In 2025, after announcing the final album and tour for Megadeth, Mustaine revealed he had developed Dupuytren's contracture in his left hand, to which he attributed his decision to end the band.